If you spit out the first words that come to mind when you hear Mendoza, they’re probably words like Malbec, wine, and mas vino por favor.

 On our more recent trip to Mendoza, my husband and I went on this white water rafting excursion and had a blast.

-The tour itself is in Potrerillos but the package includes transportation from the city center of Mendoza.
+The rafting experience itself is in Potrerillos but the package includes transportation from Mendoza’s city center.

 The intensity of the rapids varies depending on the time of year.
-For example, in the hot summer months (December-February) the river will be much more full as snow melt floods into the river.
+For example, in the hot summer months (December-February) the river will be much fuller as snow melt floods into the river.

 Read More: Mendoza Adventure Tourism in Potrerillos